whoisjustinngo/tp/docs/UserGuide.md

 > :exclamation: Note:
 >
 > The commands described in the various tab specific sections (Dashboard tab, Todos tab etc) are only meant to run as intended when the user is on the correct tab.
-This means that if some command X with effect Y is specifed in the 'Z tab' section, the user will only get intended effect Y when X is executed *when on the Z tab* (unless the user uses [convenience commands](#convenience-commands), or if it is the contacts and details tabs which are highly related, see [summary of commands for contacts and details tab](#Summary-of-commands-for-contacts-and-details-tab)).
+This means that if some command X with effect Y is specified in the 'Z tab' section, the user will only get intended effect Y when X is executed *when on the Z tab* (unless the user uses [convenience commands](#convenience-commands), or if it is the contacts and details tabs which are highly related, see [summary of commands for contacts and details tab](#Summary-of-commands-for-contacts-and-details-tab)).
+For example, the command to mark a Todo as done will work only while the user is on the Todos tab.
 >
 > It is hence implied that any command in the tab-specific sections describes the behaviour when running that command when on that tab in particular.